 Gingiva (gum).When healthy, the gingiva is pale pink, firm, and does not move.
 It has a smooth or speckled texture (called stippling).
 The gingival tissue between teeth is shaped like a wedge.

 Sulcus (pocket).The sulcus is the space between the gum and tooth.
-It is the main place where periodontal problems begin.
+In health it measures from 1mm to 3 mm in depth and bathes the tooth in special fluids called crevicular fluids.
+It is also the main place where periodontal problems begin.

-Cementum.This is the name given to the surface of the root of the teeth
+Cementum.This is the name given to the surface of the roots of the teeth.

 Periodontal ligament.This thin ligament is a specialized connective tissue that connects the cementum and the alveolar bone.